Admission and Retention

 Requirements for Freshmen Students

-High School graduation with a minimum cumulative grade point average of 2.5 on a 4.0 scale or G.E.D scores of 50 or above for the five subjects tested.
+High School graduation with a minimum overall combined grade point average of 2.5 on a 4.0 scale or G.E.D scores of 50 or above for the five subjects tested.

 Requirements for Transfer Students

-Applicants must have a minimum cumulative grade point average of 2.5 on a 4.0 scale.
+Applicants must have a minimum overall combined grade point average of 2.5 on a 4.0 scale.

 Students transferring from other departments within Tennessee State University are required to complete a change-of-major form.